electronstudio/raylib-python-cffi/README.md

 # Install

-## Option 1: Install from Pypi (easiest but currently out of date, Raylib 2.6 and Python 3.6 - 3.8)
+## Option 1: Install from Pypi (easiest but may not be up to date or be available for your platform)

+We distribute a statically linked binary Raylib library,  install from Pypi.

+    pip3 install raylib

+Some platforms that should be available:

 **Windows 10 (64 bit): Python 3.6 - 3.8**